RodrigoBaltazar/ArtBlogWaddle/README.md

 # ArtBlogWaddle
-A simple blog using Flask, Postgress, Skeleton, BasicSkills, Jquery,
+A simple blog using Flask, Postgress, Bootstrap, BasicSkills, Jquery,